 A Diplomate can request a retired status within the College by petitioning the Board of Regents.
-A retired member is "one who has ceased all regular employment and whose annual earnings do not exceed the maximum earning limit established by the U.S. government to remain qualified for social security retirement benefits.
+A retired member Is a member who has retired from veterinary medical related activities as a source of income and is no longer in employment in which their ACVIM credentials are a requirement for their employment.
 A "retired" ACVIM Diplomate is subject to the following: